 Yes, you should provide all information that you are able to so that we can complete official paperwork on your behalf and are able to contact you for any reason.
 It is highly recommended to provide as many different forms of contact as you can.

-No, the AFRL Scholars Program is only open to U.S. citizens.
-Dual citizens are not eligible.
+No, the AFRL Scholars Program is only open to U.S. Citizens.

-AFRL Scholars Program Administration recommends the submission of at least one letter of recommendation for an application package to be considered “complete”; however, you can submit your application without one.
-Keep in mind that the inclusion of a recommendation letter will make your package more competitive during the selection process.
+AFRL Scholars Program Administration recommends the submission of at least one letter of recommendation for an application package to be considered competitive; however, you can submit your application without one.
+Keep in mind that the inclusion of a recommendation letter will increase your chances of selection during the ranking process.

 If your letter does not arrive by the application deadline, your application package will be evaluated without it.
 As the deadline approaches, please contact your reference using the “Resend” function in the application module and/or sending a request to another reference.

 It is definitely possible for scholars to base their thesis/dissertation on their summer research (or vice-versa).
-Scholars are encouraged to initiate discussion on this topic early in the summer with both their major professor and their AFRL major.
+Scholars are encouraged to initiate discussion on this topic early in the summer with both their academic advisor and their AFRL mentor.

 Scholars will be required to write a technical report and present their research to their branch, at the discretion of their mentor.
 Select scholars may be asked to present at the AFRL Scholars Poster Session at the conclusion of the summer.

-Applicants can apply to a maximum of 3 topics.
+Applicants can apply to no more than 3 topics per AFRL site.
 These topics may be within any technical area provided on the topic list.
 However, you should only apply to topics that are assigned to the education level that you will be the semester immediately preceding the internship dates.